dartmouth-dltg/aspace_content_warnings/README.md

 ArchivesSpace Content Warnings
 =============================

-## Note: In Testing & Development Phase
-This plugin is currently in the beta phase, so please test first with non-production systems & data.
-Please use the branch specific to your version of ArchivesSpace
-- main => ASpace v3.1.0 & v3.1.1
-- as320 => Aspace v3.2.0
-- as330 => Aspace v3.3.0 & v3.3.1

 ## Getting started

 This plugin has been tested with ArchivesSpace versions 3.1.1+.
+Please use the release suitable for your version of ArchivesSpace.

-Unzip the latest release of the plugin to your ArchivesSpace plugins directory:
+Unzip the relevant release of the plugin to your ArchivesSpace plugins directory.

-     $ cd /path/to/archivesspace/plugins
-     $ unzip aspace_offensive_content_tags.zip -d aspace_offensive_content_tags

 Enable the plugin by editing your ArchivesSpace configuration file (`config/config.rb`):